Budgeting Approaches: Bottom-Up vs. Top-Down

 = 1,800 × $100 = $180,000

-Let’s calculate the expected annual revenue of Spaceland hotel using the top-down approach.
+Let’s calculate the expected annual revenue of Spaceland Hotel using top-down budgeting.
 For this, we will require a different set of data.

 Number of tourists × Market share = Expected number of hotel guests